ApprenticeAI/frapy/docs/intro/overview.rst

 Walk-through of an example spider
 =================================

-In order to show you what Scrapy brings to the table, we'll walk you through an example of a Scrapy Spider using the simplest way to run a spider.
+In order to show you what Frapy brings to the table, we'll walk you through an example of a Frapy Spider using the simplest way to run a spider.

 Here's the code for a spider that scrapes famous quotes from website https://quotes.toscrape.com, following the pagination: